Skip to main content

 Profiles

 The Profiles region is a graphical representation of profiles and their transforms.
-It includes color-accurate tabs showing color spaces, profile names & icons, rendering intent popup menus and a profile popup menu for changing profiles & setting other parameters.
-The Profiles region also allows linking of profiles into device link profiles.
+Color-accurate tabs show color channels, profile names & icons, rendering intent popup menus and a profile popup menu for changing profiles & setting other parameters.
+Click the link icon to link profiles into device link, abstract or ColorCast profiles (depending on color spaces and licensing).

 Images

 The Images region shows 2D images of graphics files or color lists (target layouts).
-Images can be shown tiled together, singly, sliced for showing the same image detail for each transform or a single image affected by each transform.
-A dropper tool is available for sampling colors from each transform & delta-E calculations.
-The target selection marquee will select a grid of points from an image and multiple popular target formats are available.
-This can be used for sampling target colors from an image & displaying as a list for further processing.
+Click the image layout icons to tile them together, singly per transform, sliced for showing the same image detail for each transform or a single image affected by each transform.
+The dropper tool samples colors from each transform & delta-E calculations.
+The target selection marquee selects a grid of points from an image and multiple popular target formats are available.
+Use it to sample target colors from an image & display as a list for further processing.
 Image details are available including resolution, file size, RAM size, EXIF data, and so forth.

 Colors

-Shows numeric color values in list form along with a color-accurate sample patch that can be sorted by any column.
+Shows numeric color values in list form along with a color-accurate sample patch.
+Click any column heading to sort the list by that column.
 Color values can be displayed using a variety of units (Lab, LCH, XYZ, Yxy, etc).
-Device values can include total ink value (TAC), spectral values with default to D50, 2 degree calculation.
-Custom illuminants may be loaded into the software in the Color Setup section.
+Device values can include total ink value (TAC), spectral values will default to D50, 2 degree color calculation.
+Custom illuminants may be loaded in the Color Setup section.

 Hint: The W, P, I and C keys will open or close each region